anon-real/contract-testing/README.md

       .tokens(newTether, newSigusd)
       .build(
 ```
 This box is same as the original one for the most part.
 The difference is the amount of Tether and SigUSD that it contains.
-Notice that the sum of tokens has remained the same.
+Notice that the sum of the tokens has remained the same.
 This suggests that the user will swap 1k Tether for 1k SigUSD.

 ### User Funds Box
 ```scala